DoomyDwyer/ASPiKProjects/README.md

 DSP code from Will Pirkle (https://www.willpirkle.com/) and Eric Tarr (https://www.hackaudio.com/), adapted by Steve Dwyer.
 GUI design by Steve Dwyer.

-Current VST3 Plugins, available for Windows 64 and Mac Silicon:
+Current VST3 Plugins, available for Windows 64 and MacOS Silicon:

 **Pedals**